 Recommended for Tapas because: Its location in boho Principe Real and the wine barrels set as tables across the pavement lend Tapas Bar 52 an appealing, adhoc quality.

-Paul's expert tip: Order the tortilla. a house speciality.
-And bear in mind that you can also enjoy set meals rather than snack on tapas.
+Paul's expert tip: Order the tortilla, a house speciality.
+And bear in mind that you can also enjoy set meals rather than nibble on tapas.

 A wine bar with a hostel sited above it, this lively Bairro Alto restaurant is also highly regarded for its choice of pesticos, Portugal's version of the Spanish tapas.
 Indeed, the menu lists a discerning selection of gourmet nibbles, regional tidbits prepared to the highest order and wonderfully presented.
 Hot and cold cuts are available, but it's the combination of cured hams, presunto and spicy sausage together with cheeses from across Portugal that are particularly appealing.
 The food complements an amazing variety of wines, in fact nearly 100 different labels that represent just about every wine-growing region in Portugal.
 As evening falls, live guitar music helps to mellow an already conducive atmosphere.

 Recommended for Tapas because: Popular with groups and therefore often busy to the point of being overcrowded, Grapes & Bites is nonetheless one of the city's most attractive tapas bars.